ABMM Contact Information

 All other applicants' degrees must be evaluated by an approved foreign credential evaluation agency and deemed equivalent to those earned at an accredited institution in the United States.
 See the list of approved foreign credential evaluation agencies under "Apply."

-Experience is defined as postdoctoral training and/or laboratory experience directly relevant to the practice of clinical or public health microbiology and its subspecialties.
-Appropriate experience requires an ongoing relationship with a clinical, public health, reference, or other microbiology laboratory that includes a diagnostic service component such that the candidate has devoted at least 75% of his/her time to management, clinical, and administrative activities during the three years of experience.
+Experience is defined as postdoctoral training and/or director-level laboratory experience which is directly relevant to the practice of medical and public health microbiology and its subspecialties.
+Appropriate experience requires an ongoing relationship with a medical and public health microbiology, reference, or other microbiology laboratory that includes a diagnostic service component such that the candidate has devoted at least 75% of his/her time to management, medical, and administrative activities during the three years of experience.
 Specifically, the cumulative training and/or experience must include the following percentages of time devoted to each of the listed areas:

-- Responsibilities and skills in the clinical laboratory (50-65%)
+- Responsibilities and skills in the medical and public health microbiology laboratory (50-65%)

-- Assisting medical technologists in interpreting the clinical significance of laboratory findings
+- Assisting medical and public health microbiology technologists in interpreting the medical significance of laboratory findings

 - Oversight of quality assurance/quality control